imagekitio/docs-keep-a-changelog/features/video-optimization/README.md

 ImageKit.io offers multiple video optimization features that work out of the box.
 For example, automatic best format selection and quality optimization reduce the final size of the output video.

-Automatic format conversion and quality compression are turned ON by default, in line with the standard practices for delivering videos on the web.
+Automatic format conversion is turned ON by default, in line with the standard practices for delivering videos on the web.

 {% hint style="info" %}
-This feature is off by default.
-You can turn on the automatic video format and quality optimization for your account under [video settings](https://imagekit.io/dashboard?redirectTo=settings-videos-optimization) in your dashboard.
+Automatic video format selection and AV1 video codec output are on by default.
+You can change the automatic video format, allowed output video codecs and quality optimization settings for your account under [video settings](https://imagekit.io/dashboard?redirectTo=settings-videos-optimization) in your dashboard.
 {% endhint %}

 The following features related to video optimization can be found in your dashboard under the [settings](https://imagekit.io/dashboard/settings/images) section.